STAT545-UBC-hw-2018-19/hw02-fjbasedow/hw02-gapminder_exploration.md

     ## 10 Afghanistan Asia       1997    41.8 22227415      635.
     ## # ... with 14 more rows

-And here is a plot that shows that two data points exist per year, one per country.
+And here is a plot that shows that with the correct method two data points exist per year, one per country.

 ``` r
 gapminder %>%